-- Actively participate at project team and/or division meetings and contribute to planning activities or committee work to support capacity-building. - Effective induction, supervision and training of research support staff. - Under the guidance of senior academics, identify sources of funding to support individual or collaborative projects, relating to teaching, research and engagement practice. - Participate in community and professional activities related to the relevant disciplinary area. - Effective demonstration and promotion of Orygen and University values including diversity and inclusion and high standards of ethics and integrity.
+- Actively participate at project team and/or division meetings and with guidance, contribute to planning activities or committee work to support capacity-building. - Under the guidance of senior academics, identify sources of funding to support individual or collaborative projects, relating to teaching, research and engagement practice. - Participate in community and professional activities related to the relevant disciplinary area. - Effective demonstration and promotion of Orygen and University values including diversity and inclusion and high standards of ethics and integrity.